Help! My Cat Hates Me!

 Seeing the signals

 According to catbehaviorassociates.com, cats are naturally territorial animals.
 Even though some cats may be easygoing, some are more aggressive.
-This aggression may be a sign that she is territorial and has either been introduced to an unpleasant or stressful situation.
-These situations can also cause this territorial animal to question her alpha status in the household.
+This aggression may be a sign that he or she is territorial and has either been introduced to an unpleasant or stressful situation.
+These situations can also cause this territorial animal to question his or her alpha status in the household.
 Signs your cat may have some issues:

 - Finding those not-so-pleasant “treats” around the house

-Being the territorial animal she is, Fluffy isn’t being cute by dropping that dead rodent on your feet.
-She is, in fact, stating her dominance in the household.
+Being the territorial animal he or she is, Fluffy isn’t being cute by dropping that dead rodent on your feet.
+He or she is, in fact, stating his or her dominance in the household.

 - Purposefully missing the mark

 Cats are smart.
 They know that your freshly cleaned laundry isn’t a litter box.
-If health issues have been ruled out, she may be showing her displeasure by eliminating in inappropriate places.
+If health issues have been ruled out, he or she may be showing his or her displeasure by eliminating in inappropriate places.
 Visit allfelinehospital.com for more information.

 Identify the issues

-To avoid being on the receiving end of your cat’s anger, take the time to read her body language and identify any tics that she may have.
+To avoid being on the receiving end of your cat’s anger, take the time to read his or her body language and identify any tics that he or she may have.
 Cues can be quite obvious (hair rising, low hissing or claws extending), but it can sometimes be a bit more difficult to identify the cause.

 Behavioral issues with cats can stem from stressful situations, like introducing a new person or pet into the household, to an unpleasant litter box.
 According to petmd.com, a change in diet can also be a moody cat culprit.